Valerio Bertotto

 Valerio Bertotto (/it/; born 15 January 1973) is an Italian football manager and former professional footballer who played as a defender.
-He is the head coach of club Picerno.

 Club career

 Bertotto started his professional career during the 1990–91 season with Alessandria in the Italian Serie C2.
 He joined Udinese in 1993, where he quickly became a historical masterpiece for the team, spending thirteen seasons with the Friuli side, also captaining his side to what is to date their only appearance in the UEFA Champions League.
 Bertotto also holds the record for the most matches played for Udinese.

 In July 2006, aged 33, he left Udinese to join Siena, another Serie A team, where he played two seasons as a regular for the Tuscan side.
 Subsequently, he was released as a free agent in June 2008.
 In January 2009, he accepted an offer from Lega Pro Prima Divisione club Venezia.
 However, he was released for free after the club was excluded from the Italian football panorama due to financial issues.

 In 2010, he obtained his UEFA A coaching license, which qualified him to coach Lega Pro teams.